NYU-ITS/rts-docs-dev/docs/navigating_the_cluster/hpc_foundations.md

 | /scratch   | /scratch/**Net_ID**/ | General Storage | $SCRATCH
 | /archive   | /archive/**Net_ID**/ | Cold Storage    | $ARCHIVE

-You will find more details about these filesystems at \[Greene Storage Types page].
+You will find more details about these filesystems at [Greene Storage Types page](../storage_specs.mdx).

 You can jump to your `/scratch` directory at `/scratch/Net_ID/` with the `cd` command as `cd /scratch/Net_ID`, Or you could simple use the `$SCRATCH` environment variable as: